 When it comes to business, risk comes in handy.
 Risk is a natural part of the business, and it is often believed that managing risks effectively is the key to a successful business.
-While many organisations do not understand the risks of the firm, many have a combating mechanism for it with a team of certified risk professionals.
+While many organizations do not understand the risks of the firm, many have a combating mechanism for it with a team of certified risk professionals.

 It is important to integrate ERM into decision making and risk managers should be involved in the strategy process.

 - Establish the context

 Before identifying the risk, the risk management team decides the scope of the activity.
 The term ‘establish the context’ means to build a profile of the risks and the environment in which those risks will occur.
 It defines the scope for the risk management process and sets a criterion against the risks.

 After deciding or anticipating the scope of the risk, one has to identify the possible pitfalls.
 The process of identification takes into account the various layers of management such as operational, legal, financial, and reputational.
 Every organization has a different level of risk and different perspectives pertaining to the specific industry.

 When it comes to risk identification, the risk management team should be aware of the organization, the industry, and the legal, social, economic, political, and climatic vulnerabilities.
 The financial strengths and weaknesses, losses and gains, and the manufacturing and supplying mechanism should be well known to the risk management team.

 A risk assessment can help in prioritizing risks across the company.
 The process further identifies the issues to highlight the appropriate response to drive risk-based monitoring response.
 In the assessment process, it is critical to make the best guess possible to prioritize the implementation of the risk management plan.
 Learn how to assess risks for the organization with RIMS-CRMP Certification.